Edinburgh Team

 Expertise and Experience

 Dr Tay is an Associate Psychologist at Purple House Edinburgh.
 She is a Registered Practitioner Psychologist with the Health and Care Professions Council (HCPC).
-Dr Tay has several years’ experience working with clients of all ages, including children, adolescents, adults, and older adults.
-She is proficient in assessing her clients’ psychological presentations and creates a collaborative treatment plan which best aligns with her clients’ preferences.
-Dr Tay recognises that each client is unique and will benefit from tailored assessments and interventions.
+Dr Tay has several years’ experience working with clients of all ages, including children, adolescents, and adults.
+She is proficient in assessing her clients’ psychological presentations and creates a collaborative treatment plan which best aligns with her clients’ preferences for therapy.
+Dr Tay recognises that each client is unique and will benefit from tailored assessment, formulation, and intervention.

-Dr Tay is experienced in offering evidence-based psychological treatments for a variety of presentations.
+Dr Tay is experienced in offering evidence-based psychological treatments for a variety of presentations, including Complex PTSD.
 She specialises in adopting a relational approach when working with developmental trauma and attachment wounds, which can manifest in emotional dysregulation or relationship difficulties in adulthood.

-Dr Tay utilises a range of treatments which are recommended by the National Institute for Health and Care Excellence (NICE), including Cognitive Behaviour Therapy (CBT), Trauma-Focussed CBT, Exposure and Response Prevention (ERP), Person-Centred Therapy (PCT), Schema Therapy, Compassion Focussed Therapy (CFT), and Eye Movement Desensitisation and Reprocessing (EMDR) Therapy.
+Dr Tay utilises a range of treatments which are recommended by the National Institute for Health and Care Excellence (NICE), including Cognitive Behaviour Therapy (CBT), Trauma-Focussed CBT, Exposure and Response Prevention (ERP), Person-Centred Therapy (PCT), Schema Therapy, and Eye Movement Desensitisation and Reprocessing (EMDR) Therapy.

 Qualifications